mkraquiz/mkraquiz.github.io/essays/design-patterns.md

 ---
 First of all, what is design patterns?
 According to the dictionary,

     "A design pattern is a general repeatable solution to a commonly occurring problem in software design.
 A design pattern is not a finished design that can be transformed directly into code.
 It is a description or template for how to solve a problem that can be used in many different situations."

-Software engineers are documenting solutions to commonly occuring problems so they don't have to start from scratch when it comes to solving common problems.
+Software engineers are documenting solutions to commonly occurring problems so they don't have to start from scratch when it comes to solving problems.
+These documented solutions can speed up the development process by providing tested examples.
+Design patterns are divided into a lot of categories and here are the most common design patterns categories:

    <img src="/images/design-patterns-image-1.png">